-Ji-Rong Wen is a full professor, the executive dean of Gaoling School of Artificial Intelligence, and the dean of School of Information at Renmin University of China (RUC).
-He has been working in the big data and AI areas for many years, and publishing extensively on prestigious international conferences and journals.
+Professor Ji-Rong Wen is the executive dean of Gaoling School of Artificial Intelligence at Renmin University of China (RUC).
+He has years of experience working in big data and artificial intelligence fields, and publishing extensively in prestigious international conferences and journals.
 He is the PC Chair of SIGIR 2020 and the Associate Editor of ACM TOIS and IEEE TKDE.
 He worked at Microsoft Research Asia (MSRA) for 14 years and once was a senior researcher and the group manager of the Web Search and Mining Group.
 In 2013, he joined Renmin University of China to lead the big data and AI research, and, in particular, the interdisciplinary research between AI and social sciences & humanities.
 He was elected as a National Distinguished Professor in 2013 and Beijing’s Distinguished Young Scientist in 2018.
-He is a Chief Scientist of Beijing Academy of Artificial Intelligence.
+He is the Chief Scientist of Beijing Academy of Artificial Intelligence, executive council member of China Computer Federation (CCF), standing committee member of Beijing Municipal Committee of the Chinese People’s Political Consultative Conference (CPPCC, 14th Session), and member of the Science and Technology Commission of the Ministry of Education (8th Term).

 Zhicheng Dou is currently a professor at Renmin University of China.
 He received his bachelor and PhD degrees in computer science from the Nankai University in 2003 and 2008, respectively.
 He worked at Microsoft Research Asia as a researcher from July 2008 to September 2014.
 Zhicheng Dou’s research interests are Information Retrieval, Natural Language Processing, and Large Scale Web Data Analysis.
 He is particularly interested in exploring effective approaches for web search ranking, especially for ambiguous or broad queries.
 He has published more than 60 papers, and his research paper on personalized search published in WWW2007 has been cited more than 670 times based on the statistics of Google Scholar.
 He received the Best Paper Runner-Up Award from SIGIR 2013, the Best Paper Award from AIRS 2012, and the Best Paper from CCIR 2018.
 He served as the program co-chair of the short paper track for SIGIR 2019, system integration chair of SIGIR 2020 (online conference), general co-chair of AIRS 2016, program co-chair of AIRS 2017, program co-chair of CCIR 2020, program co-chair of NTCIR-16, etc. He is the Treasurer of SIGIR Beijing Chapter.
 He is also the project manager of the information retrieval direction at Beijing Academy of Artificial Intelligence.
 Zhicheng Dou is not a pure research guy - besides writing papers, he also enjoys writing codes to convert cool ideas into real systems.
 During the time he worked at Microsoft, he collaborated with the product team and transferred several search technologies into Bing, Office, and other Microsoft products.
 Till now, Zhicheng Dou has been granted 11 patents and 23 patents are under processing.
 Besides research, teaching, and development, Zhicheng Dou has taken several managing jobs.
 He is now the vice dean of the Gaoling School of Artificial Intelligence, responsible for managing both undergraduate and graduate programs of the school .
 Zhicheng Dou works very hard and he is passionate about all professional activities with good execution skills.